Designing generalized elegant Bell inequalities in high dimension from a quantum bound

 It is demonstrated that series of outcomes, even if they violate Bell's inequalities, can be always embedded in a set of factual and counter-factual data.

-We evaluate the maximal Bell violation for a generic qubit-qudit system.
+We evaluate the maximal Bell violation for a generic qubit-qudit system, obtaining easily computable expressions in arbitrary qudit dimension.

-We show the impossibility of improving the amount of Bell-violation by embedding the qudit in a Hilbert space of larger dimension.
+We also give simple lower and upper bounds on that violation and study the possibility of improving the amount of Bell-violation by embedding the qudit Hilbert space in one of larger dimension.

 The Bell's basis is composed of four maximally entangled states of two qubits.